-While a small number of Class B developments were delivered during the monitoring period, they related to existing employment activities, and did not provide any additional jobs.
-However, as these developments result in expansions to the existing activities, they have the potential to increase the amount of jobs at these existing sites.
+A small number of Class B developments were delivered during the monitoring period.
+However, one related to the demolition of an existing industrial unit and the building of a new unit (of similar size), and the others related to the extension or subdivision of existing employment activities and units As such, they did not provide any additional jobs.
+However, as these developments result in expansions and subdivisions of the existing activities, they have the potential to increase the amount of jobs at these existing sites.
 Moreover, applications were approved during the monitoring period, which could provide additional Class B jobs, once constructed.